Harry Hawker: A new beginning

 In September 1920, Sopwith Aviation was liquidated because of fears the government would examine the wartime aircraft production contracts of companies like Sopwith and impose a crippling retrospective tax liability on them.

 Harry Hawker, Tom Sopwith, Fred Sigrist, and Bill Eyre then formed a new company, each contributing £5,000.
 To avoid any possible claims against the new company for the wartime contracts of the old company, they chose to call it H.G.
 Hawker Engineering.
 (It was renamed Hawker Aircraft in 1933.)
 As Tom Sopwith put it: to avoid any muddle if we had gone on building aeroplanes and called them Sopwiths—there was bound to be a muddle somewhere—we called the company the Hawker Company.
 I didn't mind.
 He was largely responsible for our growth during the war.

 Death

 Hawker was killed on 12 July 1921 when his Nieuport Goshawk crashed while he was climbing away from Hendon Aerodrome while practising for the Aerial Derby.
-"Medical examination led physicians to believe that Hawker had suffered a haemorrage and that he had tried to get back down on the ground."
+"Medical examination led physicians to believe that Hawker had suffered a haemorrhage and that he had tried to get back down on the ground."
 Fire in the air and spinal tuberculosis were considered contributing factors to his death.

 "The king sent a message of condolence, asserting 'The nation had lost one of its most distinguished airmen.'"

 Hawker is buried in St Pauls' Church, Hook, Chessington, Surrey.
 He was survived by his wife, Muriel, and two daughters.